TomasHubelbauer/npm-not-recognizer/README.md

 I tried to uninstall NVM completely and instead just install LTS Node.
 That worker after restarting VS Code, but it remaings to be seen whether it will still work after a restart.
 And this is yet another indication that has to do with PATH, because restarting VS Code refreshes the internal terminal environment variables I think.

+---

+Updates!
+This is actually a problem with… VS Code!
+How, I still don't know, but: when this error runs in the VS Code terminal, but you then open PowerShell proper and run the same command there, it works!
+Amazingly, `node -v`, `npm -v` and `get-command npm` are all equivalent.
+I'm at loss at what could be causing this and I _still_ don't know how to fix the PowerShell in the VS Code terminal so that it picks up the working NPM without reinstalling Node/NPM/NVM, but at least now I have a way to avoid 15 minutes of reinstalling shit every morning.